Georgia Resale Certificates Not Enough In Audit

 Georgia Medicaid Planning Attorney

-Georgia sales tax audit casual sale exemption If you are a retailer of food and/or food services, is a one-time sale of a desk at retail subject to sales tax?
-Using the definition of a casual sale, the answer would be no. If you are undergoing a sales tax audit and the audit is applying […]
+Understanding the Casual Sale Exemption in Georgia Sales Tax Audits If you are a retailer of food and/or food services, is a one-time sale of a desk at retail subject to sales tax?
+Using the definition of a casual sale, the answer would be no. If you are undergoing a sales tax audit and the […]